 The proposed approach requires as input 3D trajectories of skeletal joints (i.e., x, y and z coordinates for each) during an action.
 We work using data that have been captured with the Microsoft Kinect v2 sensor.
 More specifically, data consist of 25 human joints; up to 6 skeletons are simultaneously extracted in real time by using the Kinect SDK.
 A human skeleton corresponds to a graph; nodes correspond to body parts such as arms, legs, head, neck etc., while edges follow the body structure.
 Moreover, a parent-child relationship is implied.
-For example, the joint "HEAD" is parent of "NECK," while the "NECK" is the parent of "SPINE_SHOULDER," etc. Considering each joint as an 1-D signal, 75 such signals result, for any given video sequence.
+For example, the joint "HEAD" is parent of "NECK," while the "NECK" is the parent of "SPINE_SHOULDER," etc. Each joint consists a 3D signal capturing its 3D position over time.
+Equivalently, this signal may be seen as 3 1D signals; each corresponding to a coordinate.
+Therefore, 75 such 1D signals result from the set of 25 joints and for any given video sequence.
 Note that their duration may vary, since different actions may require different amounts of time.
 Also different persons or even the same one may perform the same action with similar, yet not equal duration.